As a contractor, I can't help it, but when I walk into a home, I...

 When I started my Holmes Approved Homes program in 2012, my vision was to raise the standards of what a better built home is.
 To me, a better built home is one that’s energy efficient, strong and long-lasting, and one that has a greener building process, too.
 One that creates less waste.

 Over the years, after meeting with some of the best modular builders in the business, I’ve become a fan of this style of construction.
-I proudly work with many modular builders like Karoleena in BC and RDC Fine Homes in Whistler, BC that adopt modular factory construction.
-I’m also proud to have Guildcrest Homes a modular builder in Ontario since 1991 that recently joined my Holmes Approved Homes program.
+I proudly work with many modular builders like RDC Fine Homes in Whistler, BC, and Guildcrest Homes in Ontario since 1991 that adopt modular factory construction.
+I’m also proud to have Prestige Homes a modular builder in New Brunswick that recently joined my Holmes Approved Homes program.

 I’ve heard the misconceptions before, that “modular homes just aren’t the same quality as “precision-built” home, but I’ve been right to their assembly lines all across Canada and the United States – and I’ve done my homework!
 These modular homes are pre-fabricated in controlled factory settings, that when done the right way (like my guys do it), can have better quality control standards than you see when building on site.